fenago/puppet-course/quickstart/md/Lab_9.md

-Note, however, that even templates with a parameter list can still access any Puppet variable or fact in the template body; Puppet does not prevent the template from using variables which have not been []{#id432 .indexterm}declared as parameters, or getting data directly from Hiera.
+Note, however, that even templates with a parameter list can still access any Puppet variable or fact in the template body; Puppet does not prevent the template from using variables which have not been declared as parameters, or getting data directly from Hiera.
 It should be clear by now, though, that bypassing the parameter checking machinery in this way is a bad idea.